lhao0301/pytorch-liteflownet3/README.md

 ```

 ## Acknowledgments
-Many code are borrowed from <a href=https://github.com/sniklaus/pytorch-liteflownet>pytorch-liteflownet</a>, <a href=https://github.com/NVIDIA/flownet2-pytorch>NVIDIA-Flownet2-pytorch</a>
+Many code of this repo are borrowed from <a href=https://github.com/sniklaus/pytorch-liteflownet>pytorch-liteflownet</a>.
+And the `correlation layer` is borrowed from <a href=https://github.com/NVIDIA/flownet2-pytorch>NVIDIA-Flownet2-pytorch</a>.